perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Development Status

+- In-development
+    - Customizable notification dot color
+    - Experimental features to address some gesture navigation issues

 - Planned features
-    - Experimental features to address some gesture navigation issues
     - On-coming calendar events on top panel
     - More notification style in app info menu
     - App list scrollbar (waiting for the official Jetpack Compose implementation)
-    - Customizable notification dot color

 - "No promise but I will look into them" features
     - Double tap to lock screen